 VVCase represents a V&V effort, i.e. it specifies concrete test subjects and targets and provides stimuli and the expected outcome on a concrete technical level.

-- vvProcedure : VVProcedure [] {ordered}

-The VVProcedures for this VVCase.

-- vvTarget : VVTarget [1..]

-The VVTargets for this VVCase.
-See association 'vvSubjects' for more information.

-- vvLog: VVLog []

-The VVLogs captured while executing this ConcreteVVCase.
+- vvProcedure : VVProcedure [] {ordered} {composite} The VVProcedures for this VVCase. - vvTarget : VVTarget [] The VVTargets for this VVCase.
+See association 'vvSubjects' for more information. - vvLog : VVLog [] {composite} The VVLogs captured while executing this ConcreteVVCase. - abstractVVCase : VVCase [0..1]

-- vvSubject : Identifiable [1..]

-The elements that are being verified and validated by this VVCase.